kitajusSus/leetcode-codewars/README.md

 "Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.
 You may assume that each input would have exactly one solution, and you may not use the same element twice."
 ### Solution:
--Create an empty dictionary to store the indices of the numbers we have seen so far.
+* Create an empty dictionary to store the indices of the numbers we have seen so far.
--Iterate through the list of numbers using their indices.
+* Iterate through the list of numbers using their indices.
--For each number, calculate its complement (target - number).
+* For each number, calculate its complement (target - number).
--Check if the complement exists in the hash map.
+* Check if the complement exists in the hash map.
--If it exists, return the indices of the complement and the current number.
+* If it exists, return the indices of the complement and the current number.
--If it does not exist, store the current number and its index in the hash map.
+* If it does not exist, store the current number and its index in the hash map.
--If no solution is found by the end of the iteration, return an empty list (this shouldn't happen as per the problem statement).
+* If no solution is found by the end of the iteration, return an empty list (this shouldn't happen as per the problem statement).
 ### Link:
 https://leetcode.com/problems/two-sum/submissions/1322741573/
 ## 5. Reverse int